 FUTA Rates

-The FUTA tax must be paid by the employer on behalf of its workers.
-Your workforce is not accountable for the tax.
-This tax has uniform rates across the country.
-Below is the gross rate of FUTA for employee wages.
+The FUTA tax is paid by the employer for each of its employees.
+Your workers are not liable for the tax.
+This tax is the same everywhere in the country.
+Here is what the gross FUTA rate looks like for employees’ wages:

 | Year | FUTA Rates |